 Some Wednesday Afternoon.

-For John Steinbeck, as for William Wordsworth and William Blake, a child’s lucid vision captures the essentials.
+John Steinbeck was born on this day, February 27th in 1902.
+His masterful prose, as for William Wordsworth and William Blake, was based on the belief that a child’s lucid vision captures the essentials.
 Steinbeck scrawled reminders to himself: capture a “child’s vision” because “adults haven’t the clear fine judgment of children.”
 That meant to write with precision and freshness.
 Truth is like clear pure water.

 In his book The Sea of Cortez, Steinbeck wrote: